mingeek/fb-messenger-analysis/README.md

 - Place your Facebook messages in your current directories "/messages/" folder.
 The Facebook messages when downloaded are in separate folders.
 Copy all of those folders into the /messages/ folder.

+- install Python (currently uses Python 3.5, not sure about compatability with other version of Python)

 - install requirements.txt

 - python3 analyze.py